-Find and identify asbestos for employers who own their building
+Find and identify asbestos for employers who own their premises

 As an employer who owns and has management or control of their business premises, you have legal duties in relation to managing and removing asbestos at that workplace.

 Use this checklist to help you find and identify asbestos in your workplace.

 Asbestos was widely used as a construction and insulation material in buildings constructed before the late-1980s.
 Australia banned the use and import of blue asbestos, brown asbestos and asbestos-containing products in the mid-1980s.
 The manufacture and import of white asbestos products was banned in December 2003.